 7. Use Legal Accounting Tools

 Legal accounting has its unique elements that are not associated with generic business accounting.
-That’s the reason why it is very essential to employ the use of legal-specific accounting software for your law firm whether it is large or small.
+That’s the reason why it is very essential to employ the use of legal-specific accounting software for your law firm and law firm bookkeeping whether it is large or small.
 You need to ensure the software used must help with the 3 most important functions:

 manage client trust accounts